 I ordered the House Wedge to start with.
 It had crisp iceberg lettuce, tomatoes, bacon crumbles, and Gorgonzola dressing.
 I love simple salads and all of the flavors went to together wonderfully in this.
 I was worried that the Gorgonzola dressing was going to be a bit overpowering, but it had a nice creaminess to it that toned it down a notch.

 My friend Erin started with the Bulgher and Berries.
-This was a unique dish made with cracked wheat, cranberries, dried cherries, banana chips, pistachios and cilantro in a citrus vinaigrette.
+So, this was a unique dish made with cracked wheat, cranberries, dried cherries, banana chips, pistachios and cilantro in a citrus vinaigrette.
 The citrus vinaigrette was very refreshing and married all of the different ingredients together nicely.
-Overall the dish was very light and healthy.
+Also, overall the dish was very light and healthy.

 Erin ordered the special for her entrée.
 The special was seared sea scallops topped with an almond thyme pesto served over a bed of acorn squash risotto.
 She absolutely loved this dish.
 The sea scallops were cooked perfectly, not chewy or rubbery, and paired impeccably with the risotto.
 The risotto was rich and creamy, adding more depth to the dish while the hearty chunks of acorn squash lightened up the heaviness of the risotto.

 Overall I highly recommend that you try Lili’s Bistro.
 We were thoroughly pleased with everything that we ordered and the service was outstanding.
-Visit their website to peruse their full lunch and dinner menus: www.lilisbistro.com
+So, visit their website to peruse their full lunch and dinner menus: www.lilisbistro.com